linux-test-project/ltp/doc/maintainers/ltp_release_procedure.rst

 The announcement is sent to:

-* ltp at lists.linux.it
+* ltp at lists.linux.it (requires a subscription)
 * linux-kernel at vger.kernel.org
-* libc-alpha at sourceware.org
+* libc-alpha at sourceware.org (requires a subscription)
+* valgrind-developers at lists.sourceforge.net (requires a subscription)

 CCed to: